Woolfson Eye Institute: Our Story

 Over the years, Jonathan Woolfson, MD, saw that his practice could provide eye care services, mostly surgical, but also advanced medical treatment of such things as glaucoma, retinal pathology, cataracts, corneal disease, and even cosmetic treatments.
 He brought in the best and the brightest, so that in 2020, virtually any eye problem that could be diagnosed could also be treated by one or more of the optometrists, ophthalmologists, and eye surgeons at Woolfson Eye Institute.

-Dr. Hays, Jennings, Zlotcavitch, Cook, Brian Salmenson, MD and Jason Brody, MD all offer cataract surgery at Woolfson Eye’s state of the art and award winning Ambulatory Surgery Center in Sandy Springs.
+Dr. Hays, Jennings, Zlotcavitch, Cook, Brian Salmenson, MD, Weiner and Jason Brody, MD all offer cataract surgery at Woolfson Eye’s state of the art and award winning Ambulatory Surgery Center in Sandy Springs.
 Dr. Benjamin Wilson, MD is a referral ophthalmologist who will concentrate on cataract surgery, as well as other eye problems referred into the Asheville, North Carolina and the Johnson City, Tennessee offices.
-Dr. Jenna Yoder, DO practices at our Asheville, NC office specializing in cataract surgery, in addition to medical and surgical management of glaucoma.

 All of the Woolfson Eye cataract surgeons are experienced with advanced lens options, including multifocal and astigmatism correcting lenses.

 Douglas Day, MD has worked closely with most of the eye care providers in the Atlanta metro area, taking care of their patients with glaucoma.
 He’s also participated in many of the clinical trials for medications and surgical treatment of glaucoma.
-Dr. Jenna Yoder, DO practices at our Asheville, NC office specializing in cataract surgery, in addition to medical and surgical management of glaucoma.
+Dr. Jenna Yoder, DO practices at our Atlanta, GA office specializing in medical and surgical management of glaucoma.

 Steven Leff, MD, for the last 40 years, has served as a retinal specialist in metro Atlanta, providing advanced treatment options for patients with a variety of eye health problems, including retinal detachments and macular degeneration.